dipdup-io/stone-packaging/docs/pages/advanced/starknet.md

 Before deploying make sure you prefunded your account.

+> [!NOTE]
+> You may need to append one or two 0s in front of the address (Ex: 0x12345, 0x012345), for the faucet to validate the wallet.

 [Deploy Account](https://foundry-rs.github.io/starknet-foundry/appendix/sncast/account/deploy.html)

 Execute the next [example](https://github.com/HerodotusDev/integrity?tab=readme-ov-file#monolith-proof) to check if the setup is correct.

+---

-## Cairo-VM-Verifier
+## 6. Cairo-VM-Verifier

-For veryfing the proof.json you can utilize the next tool by pasting the proof.json file in the drop box, it's made in Rust and WASM in JS: [cairo-vm-verifier](https://demo.swiftness.iosis.tech/)
+For veryfing the proof.json you can utilize the next tool by pasting the proof.json file in the drop box, it's made in Rust and WASM, and runs in the browser: [cairo-vm-verifier](https://demo.swiftness.iosis.tech/)

+---

-## Deploying in the Integrity Contracts for Verification
+## 7. Deploying in the Integrity Contracts for Verification

 Make sure you're in the Integrity cloned repository.